baruchgu/NGINX_setup/README.md

 ## Getting Started
 ### Pre-Requisites:
 Ensure that your system meets the following requirements:
-- Bash and curl installed
+- Bash, git and curl installed
 - Linux based system

 ### Cloning the Repository: